Use this guide to deploy the SysAid Browser Extension to Chrome on managed Windows devices using Microsoft Intune.

 Paste the script and replace the ID and Token values with those for your SysAid account:

-$ExtensionId = "YOUR_EXTENSION_ID" $Token = "YOUR_TOKEN_VALUE" $KeyPath = "HKLM:\SOFTWARE\Policies\Google\Chrome\3rdparty\extensions\$ExtensionId\policy" New-Item -Path $KeyPath -Force | Out-Null Set-ItemProperty -Path $KeyPath -Name "token" -Value $Token -Type StringSet Run using logged-on credentials = No (SYSTEM), 64-bit = Yes; assign to the same group.
+.ps1file and upload it via the Script location field (the folder icon).$ExtensionId = "YOUR_EXTENSION_ID" $Token = "YOUR_TOKEN_VALUE" $KeyPath = "HKLM:\SOFTWARE\Policies\Google\Chrome\3rdparty\extensions\$ExtensionId\policy" New-Item -Path $KeyPath -Force | Out-Null Set-ItemProperty -Path $KeyPath -Name "token" -Value $Token -Type StringSet Run using logged-on credentials = No (SYSTEM), 64-bit = Yes; assign to the same group.

 Verify the setup